filecoin-project/lotus-docs/content/en/storage-providers/operate/journal.md

 ## File location

 The journal directory is located at `~/.lotusminer/journal` by default.
 If you have configured `LOTUS_MINER_PATH`, it should be located in `LOTUS_MINER_PATH/journal`.
 The latest journal file is `lotus-journal.ndjson`.

-The journal file uses the json format by default, with system and event identifiers for easier filtering and processing.
+The journal file uses the JSON format by default, with system and event identifiers for easier filtering and processing.

 ## Check the journal

-1. Check the sealing process and sealing status:
+1. To check the sealing process and sealing status:

     ```shell with-output
     cat lotus-journal.ndjson | grep sealing_states